 The Internet boom began in earnest around 1995.
 That was sixteen years ago.
-Everyone and buy eriacta online anyone who had a product or service to sell made a mad rush to claim their piece of online real estate.
+Everyone and cialis super active pills anyone who had a product or service to sell made a mad rush to claim their piece of online real estate.
 Life was good back then if you were a web developer.
 For some businesses, however, that original website that was built in the late 1990s hasn’t changed one iota.
 The content is old and out of date.
 The graphics are stale or nonexistent.
 And worst of all, no one has a clue how many people, if any, visit the site.
-So if you’ve been looking for a good reason to update that FrontPage website of yours, now is the buy cheap viagra online now uk time.
+So if you’ve been looking for a good reason to update that FrontPage website of yours, now is the money order viagra time.

 The approaching mobile tsunami

 By the end of 2010, 27% of mobile phones were considered smart phones.
 That number will be 50% by the end of this year.
 And the trend towards smart phone use is growing exponentially.
 This is no longer an emerging market.
 It’s here.
 Right now.
 People are searching for products and services on their mobile phones.
 Are you ready?

 The mobile browser myth

 When I ask people if their site is mobile friendly, the usual response I get goes something like this, “Can’t any website be viewed on a smart phone?”
 The answer is yes they can.
 But the reality is that a website designed for a wide screen desktop monitor does not translate well on mobile devices.
 It doesn’t take much to prove this point.
 Simply load any non-mobile-friendly website into a mobile browser and see how difficult it is to navigate or access content.

 Another measuring stick is the bounce rate for mobile devices that access non-mobile-friendly websites.
 It’s well over 90%.
 The data indicates that visits from mobile devices are around 10% for most websites.
 And this number is growing rapidly.
 So another way of looking at this is that if your site isn’t mobile friendly you’re losing 10% of your visitors.